Azerbaijan Premier League: The 2010s

-The 2010s brought a bright start, with Neftçi emerged as a champion after six years of unsuccessful run.
-In the next season, Neftçi repeated its domestic success after sealing their seventh title in club's history.
-In that year, Neftçi Baku became the first Azerbaijani team which advanced to group stage of a European competition.
+The 2010s brought a bright start, with Neftçi emerging as a champion after six years of unsuccessful run.
+In the next season, Neftçi repeated its domestic success after sealing its seventh title in club's history.
+In that year, Neftçi Baku became the first Azerbaijani team to advance to the group stage of a European competition.
 In 2012–13 season, Neftçi managed to win three titles in a row.
 In 2013–14 season, Qarabağ managed to win its 2nd title after 21 years, and continue to win domestic title consecutively.
-In 2014, Qarabağ became the second and most successful Azerbaijani team which advanced to group stage of a European competition.
-After consecutive participation in Europa League, in 2017, Qarabağ became the first Azerbaijani team which advanced to group stage of a Champions League.
+In 2014, Qarabağ became the second and most successful Azerbaijani team to advance to the group stage of a European competition.
+After consecutive participation in the Europa League, in 2017, Qarabağ became the first Azerbaijani team to advance to the group stage of a Champions League.

 The 2020s

 On 19 June 2020, the AFFA announced that the 2019–20 season had officially ended without the resumption of the remaining matches due to the escalating situation of the COVID-19 pandemic in Azerbaijan.
 As a result, Qarabağ were crowned champions for the seventh season in a row, whilst also qualifying for the 2020–21 UEFA Champions League, with Neftçi, Keşla and Sumgayit qualifying for the 2020–21 UEFA Europa League.

-Azerbaijan Premier League will be expand to 12 teams from 2025–26 season due to three teams directly promotion from First Division in 2024–25.
+The Azerbaijan Premier League has been expanded to 12 teams for the 2025–26 season due to the direct promotion of three teams from the First Division in 2024–25.

 Competition format

 The competition follows the usual double round-robin format.
 During the course of a season, which lasts from August to May, each club plays every other club three times, two times at home and one time away, for a total of 33 games.
 Teams receive three points for a win, one point for a draw, and no points for a loss.
 Teams are ranked by total points, with the highest-ranked club at the end of the season crowned champion.

-Beginning from 2022–23 season Azerbaijan Premier League is planned to be extended to 10 teams.
+Beginning from 2025–26 season Azerbaijan Premier League is planned to be extended to 12 teams.

 Below is a complete record of how many teams played in each season throughout the league's history;